JuliaLang/www_old.julialang.org/index.md

 </div>
 -->

-Julia programs are organized around [multiple dispatch](http://docs.julialang.org/en/stable/manual/methods/#man-methods); by defining functions and overloading them for different combinations of argument types, which can also be user-defined.
+Julia programs are organized around [multiple dispatch](http://docs.julialang.org/en/stable/manual/methods/#man-methods), which allows built-in and user-defined functions to be [overloaded](https://en.wikipedia.org/wiki/Function_overloading) for different combinations of argument types.
 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the following highlights or read the [introduction](http://docs.julialang.org/en/stable/manual/introduction/) in the [online manual](http://docs.julialang.org).

-JuliaCon 2017, the annual conference on Julia was held from June 20th to June 24th at the University of California, Berkeley.
-Below is a random video from our youtube playlist of the talks.
+JuliaCon 2017, the annual conference on Julia, was held from June 20th to June 24th at the University of California, Berkeley.
+Below is a random video from our YouTube playlist of the talks.
 Click on the playlist icon to check out the other videos.

 {% include juliacon-player-2017.html %}

 # A Summary of Features

-* [Multiple dispatch](http://en.wikipedia.org/wiki/Multiple_dispatch): providing ability to define function behavior across many combinations of argument types
+* [Multiple dispatch](http://en.wikipedia.org/wiki/Multiple_dispatch): providing the ability to define function behavior across many combinations of argument types
 * Dynamic type system: types for documentation, optimization, and dispatch
 * Good performance, approaching that of statically-compiled languages like C
 * Built-in package manager